chainguard-dev/edu/content/chainguard/chainguard-images/reference/opentelemetry-collector-contrib/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Opentelemetry-collector-contrib"
+    parent: "opentelemetry-collector-contrib"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Opentelemetry-collector-contrib** Image.
+This page shows detailed information about all public variants of the Chainguard **opentelemetry-collector-contrib** Image.

 ## Variants Compared
 The **opentelemetry-collector-contrib** Chainguard Image currently has 2 public variants: